CaptainTimberTim/LOC-and-how-I-learned-to-read-a-file/README.md

 The base principle for this project is to do _almost_ everything myself.
 The only libraries included are the stb_image.h and stb_truetype.h for image and font loading.
 Everything else is written by me. <br>
 Many things are hardcoded at this point and may fail for extremely large codebases.
-I tested it on my whole programming directory which consists of X files amounting to around 500k of code.
+I tested it on my whole programming directory which consists of 1484 files amounting to around 500k of code.

 <br><br><br>
 # Building the repository